QianZeHao123/CV_qianzehao/cv-typst-version/cv_en.typ

 - Developed a predictive maintenance system for factory milling equipment that enables real-time prediction of tool wear through machine learning, reducing maintenance costs and improving equipment efficiency.
 Employed RNN (Recurrent Neural Network) for time series analysis, combined with signal processing techniques to process sensor data.
 I was responsible for model design and training, as well as project management.
 Successfully achieved high-precision tool wear predictions, significantly reducing equipment downtime, and the project won first prize at the "Challenge Cup" in Henan Province.

 *Crane Scheduling Optimization in Port Yards*  (#link("https://gitee.com/qian_zehao/map-source-version2")[#fa-github() Yard Crane Research]) #h(1fr) *April 2022 -- Present*
 - Researching crane scheduling optimization in port yards, analyzing its impact on operational efficiency, with a particular focus on the scheduling issues of inland ports along the Yangtze River.
 The project employs metaheuristic algorithms for scheduling optimization, specifically applying the GJO algorithm.
-I am responsible for algorithm design and implementation, as well as data analysis.
-The research results were published in the European Journal of Industrial Engineering, providing theoretical support for port scheduling optimization.
+Responsible for algorithm design and implementation, as well as data analysis, which providing theoretical support for port scheduling optimization.

 == Work Experience
 #chiline()